Success Stories

 We Are a Team of Litigators and Trial Lawyers With a Proven Track Record of Winning.

-Read some of our firms success stories to learn how we’ve helped over 5,000 families find solutions to their struggles with debt.
-We’ve saved over 2,000 homes in South Florida from foreclosure and eliminated over $100 million in mortgage principal and consumer debt, and have recovered millions of dollars on behalf of our clients.
+Read some of our firm’s success stories to learn how we’ve helped over 10,000 families find solutions to their struggles with debt.
+We’ve saved over 5,000 homes and properties in Florida from foreclosure, eliminated over $100 million in mortgage principal and consumer debt, and have recovered over $50 million dollars on behalf of our clients due to bank, loan servicer, and debt collector negligence and fraud.
 Helping our clients move forward with financial stability is our priority, so we fight to win.
-For experienced and skilled help with bankruptcy matters, get in touch with Loan Lawyers today!
+For experienced and skilled help with bankruptcy, foreclosure or debt matters, get in touch with Loan Lawyers today!

 Our South Florida Foreclosure Lawyers Beat BSI Financial Services At Trial — Again.
 This is My Favorite Win of the Year.